-I am pleased to invite you to attend the annual meeting of shareholders of Leggett & Platt, Incorporated to be held on Thursday, May 12, 2011, at 10:00 a.m.
+I am pleased to invite you to attend the annual meeting of shareholders of Leggett & Platt, Incorporated to be held on Thursday, May 9, 2013, at 10:00 a.m.
 Central Time, at the Company's Wright Conference Center.
 Directions are included on the back cover of this Proxy Statement.

-The Proxy Statement contains four proposals from our Board of Directors: (i) the election of twelve directors, (ii) the ratification of the Audit Committee's selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2011, (iii) an advisory vote on executive compensation, and (iv) a vote concerning the frequency of future advisory votes on executive compensation.
-The Board encourages you to vote FOR proposals 1, 2 and 3, and FOR a 3-year frequency on proposal 4.
+The Proxy Statement contains three proposals from our Board of Directors: (i) the election of eleven directors, (ii) the ratification of the Audit Committee's selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2013, and (iii) an advisory vote to approve named executive officer compensation.
+The Board encourages you to vote FOR each of these proposals.